Skip to main content

 Most entry-level Managing Editor roles ask for 0-2 years of relevant experience.
 Internships, freelance, contract, and significant side-project work typically count.
 If you have less, lead with transferable skills and demonstrable outcomes in editorial calendar and content strategy.

-What is the typical salary range for a entry-level Managing Editor?
+Where can I find reliable salary data for a entry-level Managing Editor?

 What skills set a entry-level Managing Editor apart in interviews?